Electricity Tariff Adjustment Scheme

 The rebates are based on an increase of 5% each year to Joe's annual electricity on an obsolete tariff in 2020–21 of $10,000.

-Details around eligibility requirements and how transition rebates are calculated will be published soon in the Queensland Government Gazette.
+Details around eligibility requirements and how transition rebates are calculated are set out in a Queensland Government Gazette notice.